shuyaoli/async-public/README.md

-# Asynchronous optimization algorithms with GPU
+# Asynchronous Optimization Algorithms with GPU
 As the number of computational cores in CPUs and GPUs increases, so does the cost of synchronization in parallel computing, and the need for asynchronous algorithms grows.
 This project studies asynchronous